ABB FIA Formula E Championship

-The FIA Formula E Championship is the world’s first fully-electric international single-seater street racing series.
+The ABB FIA Formula E Championship is the world’s first fully-electric international single-seater street racing series.

 But it’s more than just a racing series.
 Formula E serves as a competitive platform for global car manufacturers and mobility providers to test and develop road-relevant technologies.
 With 11 inspiring partners and 10 global car manufacturers involved, the series acts as a catalyst, helping to refine the design of electric vehicles and improve the driving experience for everyday road car users all over the world.

 The Story of Formula E: from Concept to Reality

 In 2012, the concept of all-electric international single-seater racing was born.
 FIA President Jean Todt developed the idea as a means to demonstrate the potential of sustainable mobility.
 Inspired by this vision, Formula E Founder and CEO Alejandro Agag created a global entertainment brand with motor racing at its heart.

 Since making its global debut in the grounds of the Olympic Park in Beijing in 2014, Formula E has become a destination for the world’s best drivers, teams and manufacturers.
 Now in its Fourth season, the Championship boasts one of the best driver line-ups in motorsport, with an exciting calendar of host cities and increasingly innovative technology on the track.

 Season Four welcomes the likes of seasoned endurance racing drivers Andre Lotterer and Neel Jani, as well as Italian former IndyCar driver Luca Filippi.

 Bringing back circuit racing to Switzerland for the first time in over 60 years with the Zurich E-Prix, alongside new city circuits added to the calendar such as Santiago, Sao Paulo and Rome.